 Source: Connelly et al. “The economic costs of road traffic crashes: Australia, states and territories.”
 Accident Analysis and Prevention, vol.38 (2006).
 Figures for ‘property damage only’ crashes are inferred from the authors’ results.

 This ‘direct cost’ figure is the one on which our accounting is based: it is a readily measurable minimum that accounts for the cost of treating crash victims, the cost of repairing property damage, and the victims’ lost income.
-To be conservative, we have adjusted the ‘fatality’ component of the cost to reflect the slight reduction in the road toll since 2003, which reduces the total figure from $17.3 billion to $16.9 billion, but we have not indexed the latter figure for inflation.
+To be conservative, we have adjusted the ‘fatality’ component of the cost to reflect a 25 per cent reduction in the road toll since 2003, which reduces the total figure from $17.3 billion to $16.5 billion, but we have not indexed the latter figure for inflation.
 Accordingly, this is still likely to underestimate the current figure – especially for property damage from car crashes.

 Cars make us sick, sad and dead – how cars are managed is critical to public health – and much more important than we previously realised – we need to repopulate the streets.
 Car centred suburbs are ‘obesogenic’ (fattening) and foster depression and isolation by discouraging social interaction, walking and cycling.